Sabbi007/hcodx-html-ide-editor/index.md

 ---
-title: HCODX Online HTML IDE Editor
+title: Online HTML, CSS & JavaScript editor with live preview.
+Privacy-first web IDE.
 description: HCODX is a privacy-first online HTML, CSS, and JavaScript editor with live preview.
 A fast browser-based web IDE for developers.
 ---